BroderickHigby/Influencer-tracking/README.md

 Make you run also have run the following commands in the correponding directory to install all python and js dependencies:

-in root:  pip install -r requirements.txt

-in sapie/be: pip install -r requirements.txt

-in sapie/fe: npm install